Skip to content

 You can expect some swelling, bruising and mild to moderate discomfort in the first one to two weeks, which can be managed with prescribed pain relief.
 A compression garment may be recommended to support healing.
 Most patients return to desk-based work within one to two weeks and feel significantly improved by four to six weeks.

 Preparation includes a pre-operative assessment, stopping certain medications and supplements that may increase bleeding risk, and stopping smoking if applicable.
 You should arrange for someone to drive you home after surgery and to assist you for the first day or two.
-Your surgeon will provide detailed pre-operative instructions tailored to your circumstances.
+Your consultant will provide detailed pre-operative instructions tailored to your circumstances.

 Author